Why is historic preservation important?

 No. The neighborhood will be enhanced, and thereby your property as well.
 Experience with other Historic Districts has shown a strong improvement in the housing market within Historic District areas.
 There are no limitations set on the sale of property.

 Must new buildings in a Historic District be imitations of the nearby or Historic Buildings?

 Alterations and new construction must satisfy certain design principles specified in the adopted Design Guidelines.
 The intent is to make new construction harmonize with the buildings already in the area and to prevent serious incongruities; but there is no intent to prescribe any type of architecture or building style and thereby freeze the area into a particular style or period.

 What is a local historic landmark designation?

 Landmark designation is an honor that signifies recognition that the property is important to the heritage and character of the community and that its protection enriches all of the community’s residents.
 A historic landmark designation applies to individual buildings, structures, sites or objects that have been recommended for designation by the Planning Board and then approved by City Council with adoption of a designation ordinance.
 Owners may apply for an annual 50% local property tax deferral for as long as the property’s important historical features are retained.

 A Historic District seems like a lot of trouble.
 Is it worth it?

 There will actually be very little inconvenience caused to the average property owner; and as a result, the entire Historic District will be maintained and improved as a desirable place to live and as a unique area of special interest.
 A Historic District will help us maintain the special contribution that an area’s historic architecture makes to the City of Lexington.
-A richness and diversity are added to our lives by the presence of a Historic District—a living example of some of the finer elements of our American heritage.
+A richness is added to our lives by the presence of a Historic District—a living example of some of the finer elements of our American heritage.